jackatkott/coursera-JHU-getting-and-cleaning-data-project/README.md

 1) the script "run_analysis.R"
 2) a code book "CodeBook.wd" that describes the variables, the data, and
 3) the tidy data set "TidyData.txt" produced by the script as indicated below,
-4) the present "README.wd" file
+4) the present "README.md" file
+5) an image for the repo page.

 ## Packages required
 The only extra package that is used is data.table.
 This is attached by the first command.
 If it is not installed then it should be installed.